EnochRick/xeto/readme.md

 ## Please Note
 **I am having issues in skyspark that I am not having with the CLI axon.**

 I am working on it, right now be cautious with this fork and please realize it's a work in progress.
+My issue is in my new ph.points version.
+It complies in CLI, but skyspark isnt happy with it.
+Digging in, will keep you posted.

 # Update 9/3/2024 [^1]
 I wrote up my process and references in a note file you can find here: [EnochRicksNotes](EnocRicksNotes.md).
 This includes detailed step-by-step instructions on how to compile your xeto files and bring them into your SkySpark environment for use and testing!
 Please scroll to the bottom to see my process step-by-step.